 5. Whenever possible, connect to the internet using wired (Ethernet) cables.

-Radon is an element and a naturally-occurring radioactive element.
+Radon is a naturally-occurring radioactive element.
 It can be present in the soil and its radiation can permeate basements and lower floors in homes.
 High level home exposure to radon is significantly associated with lung cancer.
 In CA, there are particular areas where the risk of radon is very high and high – see the map below.
 If you live in these areas, it is recommended to test for radon in your home and, if the levels are high, to take steps to remediate the exposures.

 This map is provided by the California Geologic Survey and shows both levels of radon in red, yellow, and orange.
 It also indicates the percent of households that have high levels of radon.